SorinoSSK/VFlowTech-Doc/content/blog/say-hello-to-vft/index.md

 ## No code IoT Platform

-VFT is a 100% self-service no-code intuitive IoT platform for rapid implementation of enterprise IoT projects.
+VFlowTech is a 100% self-service no-code intuitive IoT platform for rapid implementation of enterprise IoT projects.
 It enables quick development, management, and scaling of IoT projects.
 VFT is available both as an on-cloud and on-premises solution. 💚